Design and construction of youth foyers

 - the on-site service providers (Wesley Mission Queensland)

-- the property and tenancy managers (Horizon Housing)
+- the property and tenancy managers (Community Housing (QLD) Ltd.)

 - current and former young residents of the existing Foyer.